aryan25s/ElevateAI-Project/README.md

 # **Elevate.AI**

-Elevating the bussiness by leveraging the LLMS
+Elevating the business by leveraging the LLMS
 [Visit Website](https://elevatea.streamlit.app/)

 Elevate.AI leverages LLM to support small startup and student innovation hub, Join us for this amazing journey.